jdk137/googlemap-image-exporter/README.md

 	set wait time long enough to full load your page, default is 20 seconds

-3. download phantomjs of your OS and run command in terminal
+3. download phantomjs of your OS and run command in terminal, then you can find a png image in your present working directory.
 ```
 bin/phantomjs your_path_to/phantomjsScript/googlemap.js
 ```

-	then you can find a png image in your present working directory.

 warning: